cryptotuxorg/cryptotux/README.md

 And voilà !

-To build and run the desktop version `vagrant up desktop` or run the command `cryptotux-desktop` within the default virtual machine.
+To build and run the desktop version `vagrant up desktop` or run the command `cryptotux desktop` within the default virtual machine.
 This desktop build is meant for educational purposes.

 ## Contribution
 We aim to provide a useful tool and meaningful project as a collaborative effort.
 The first objective is to offer a standard distribution for education and development.
 Suggestions, remarks, partnerships and pull requests are welcome.